-Haysville Public Library Enroll now for the Haysville Summer Reading Program that will go from June 1 to the end of July.
+Haysville Public Library Enroll beginning mid-May for the Haysville Summer Reading Program that will go from early June to mid-July.
 Enrolled kids complete a list of tasks each week for prizes.

-Derby Public Library Signups begin May 31 for the Derby summer reading program, which has three different age groups.
-It is similar to Wichita’s program, but the age groups, requirements, and prizes are different.
+Derby Public Library Signups begin in May for the Derby summer reading program, which offers programs for different age groups.
+It is usually similar to Wichita’s program, but the age groups, requirements, and prizes may be different.
 Be sure to check it out if you live in Derby.

-Park City Public Library Registration for the Park City Library Summer Reading Club is open now.
-The program features special activities and performances from June 7 through July 26.
+Park City Public Library Registration for the Park City Library Summer Reading Club generally opens in May.
+The program features special activities and performances from early June through late July.
 If this is your library, be sure to stop by for more information.